 Below are the top five pointers that can help Product Managers to improve their software quality while still being able to accelerate release cycles:

 1) Outline a focused approach to QA & testing: A focused approach to QA & testing optimizes testing performance.
 Application Development (AD) teams are increasingly pressured to build and deploy software fast to meet delivery deadlines.
-Very few organizations have time or resources to deploy a comprehensive software quality assurance program.
+Very few organizations have time or resources to deploy a comprehensive software testing quality assurance program.
 It is key to clearly define your QA goals and develop broad and quality metrics that are traceable.

 2) Start off by setting the requirements right: An issue caught right at the start of a Software Test Life Cycle (STLC) is likely to cause less damage as opposed to a bug that goes into production.
 It’s quite obvious, yet many development teams face the consequences of neglecting this factor.